-The Foundation accepts contributions from a donor and agrees to transfer those assets, the return on investment of those assets, or both, to another entity that is specified by the donor.
-If a not-for-profit organization establishes a fund at a community foundation with its own funds and specifies itself as the beneficiary of that fund, that community foundation must account for the transfer of such assets as a liability rather than as a contribution.
+There are times when the Foundation accepts contributions from a donor and agrees to transfer those assets, the return on investment of those assets, to a nonprofit entity that is specified by the donor.
+If a nonprofit organization establishes a fund at a community foundation with its own funds and specifies itself as the beneficiary of that fund, the Foundation must account for the transfer of such assets, the return on investment of those assets, or both as a liability rather than as a contribution.